 If you click on the logo above and order any service from them, I receive a small commission.

 Be very, very careful about letting anyone else - your web designer, for example - register your domain name in their own name as it will then legally belong to them.
 And this can be - and has been for several Alexander Technique techers - a major problem for you later.
 Either register it online yourself - a very simple process with HostMonster or 1&1 - or, at the very least, have someone you know well and trust completely register it in their name.

-Also, be sure the email address you use in the registration process is one you will always have access to - you will need to use that email address when you renew your registration, or make any changes in it.
+Be sure the email address you use in the registration process - and the one on file with the registrar - is one you have access to and check regularly.
+You will need to use that email address when you renew your registration, or make any changes in it.
+Also make sure your credit card information is always up to date with the register.
+Even if the card number doesn't change, but the expiry date does, you absolutely need to update that information.
 You can avoid a world of heartache by following these two guidelines!

 The Internet is chock full of websites that enable you to add useful features to your website, create free websites of your own, and check on such things as how many other sites link to yours and how many people are visiting your site each day.
 New services of this kind appear every day and, for the most part, they are absolutely free.
 Below are listed a few that I've found helpful and it's my hope that as more and more Alexander Technique teachers and students begin to explore the Internet, many more suggestions will be added to this list.